This is who I am!

 Employment:

 Also, each August I have the honor of being a facilitating speech-language pathologist at the Michigan-based Camp Shout Out.
-This sleep away summer camp for young people who stutter allows me to participate in a hands-on, unique training opportunity with some of the most forward-thinking and talented clinicians around.
+This summer camp for young people who stutter allows me to participate in a hands-on, unique training opportunity with some of the most forward-thinking and talented clinicians around.
 Being a part of this residential, interactive therapeutic experience in a traditional summer camp environment continues to mold me as a clinician.

 Education:

 I obtained my Bachelor of Science degree in Speech Pathology and Audiology from Stockton University in Galloway, New Jersey.
 I then earned my Master of Science degree in Speech-Language Pathology from Misericordia University in Dallas, Pennsylvania.
-Lastly, I received my Doctor of Philosophy degree in Communication Sciences and Disorders, with a minor in Digital Technology, from Wayne State University in Detroit, Michigan as a Thomas C. Rumble University Graduate Fellowship recipient, with additional support from the Kosciuszko Foundation and the American Speech-Language-Hearing Foundation.
+Lastly, I received my Doctor of Philosophy degree in Communication Sciences and Disorders, with a concentration in Digital Technology, from Wayne State University in Detroit, Michigan as a Thomas C. Rumble University Graduate Fellowship recipient, with additional support from the Kosciuszko Foundation and the American Speech-Language-Hearing Foundation.

 Additionally, I completed the Games for Teaching and Workplace Learning Microcredential from California State University, Fullerton.
 This competency-based learning opportunity has enabled me to develop a “gameful mindset” which, I believe, helps me to connect better with today’s gamer generation of learners.
 Through fully understanding the mechanics, dynamics, and aesthetics of a game, I’m able to design even more fun and engaging therapeutic experiences for the clients on my caseload.